mendhak/mendhak.github.io/posts/2023-04-23-css-dark-mode-toggle-sucks.md

 <iframe width="100%" height="300" src="//jsfiddle.net/35e0a97a/6g5dreyj/26/embedded/result,css,js,html/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 The CSS is messier, and grows unwieldy as the site's style expands.
-It's common to save the user's toggled theme to local storage so that it is automatically loaded on their next visit.
+As a convenience, it's also common to save the user's toggled theme to local storage so that it is automatically loaded on their next visit.

 ## Still hacky Javascript, using CSS media features